What do mosquitoes look like?

 Are mosquitoes dangerous?

 Yes, mosquitoes can be a dangerous species of insect.
 In fact, they are considered to be one of the most dangerous animals in the world due to the serious diseases that they can spread, making people extremely ill.
-Mosquitoes are responsible for transmitting diseases such as West Nile virus, encephalitis, and Zika virus in the United States.
+Mosquitoes are responsible for transmitting diseases such as the West Nile virus, encephalitis, and Zika virus in the United States.

 What attracts mosquitoes?

 Mosquitoes are attracted to properties for a few different reasons: